fetchai/docs-archived/docs/tutorials/erc20.md

 In the second query, we manually check whether the variable existed at the beginning of the contract call and if not, we return `0`.

-Both are valid ways to manage a state existance.
+Both are valid ways to manage a state existence.